-- Site Location: Based on the build location and build risk matrix score consideration must be given to proximity to ocean and exposure zones when selecting materials as not all products will perform well in all areas - Building Orientation: Northern and Western facing areas tend to get more exposure to weather elements than those of Southern and Eastern parts - Site Environment: Areas of the building that are more exposed to weather, UV, humidity, dust/pollen, and proximity to vegetation often need more maintenance.
-For example, in tree-lined areas, gutters should be checked for leaf blockages before winter - Desired Look & Design: Unplanned maintenance can be avoided if desired look and design of the building takes account of the need for careful and methodical maintenance planning, budgeting, monitoring, and execution.
+- · Site Location: Based on the build location and build risk matrix score, consideration must be given to proximity to ocean and exposure zones when selecting materials as not all products will perform well in all areas - Building Orientation: Northern and Western facing areas tend to get more exposure to weather elements than those of Southern and Eastern orientation - Site Environment: Areas of the building that are more exposed to weather, UV, humidity, dust/ pollen, and proximity to vegetation often need more maintenance. - Desired Look & Design: Unplanned maintenance can be avoided if desired look and design of the building takes account of the need for careful and periodic maintenance, budgeting, monitoring, and execution.